How to change your thought patterns

 Once you have weighed up the evidence for and against your thought, consider if there are alternative thoughts that fit your situation better.
 Going back to the example of your friend being quieter than usual, another explanation for this might be that they’re just tired, or that they are worried about something completely unrelated to you.

-You don’t have to believe the alternative thought right away, but over time, getting into the habit of considering other points of view helps you to think more flexibly and avoid getting stuck in biased thought patterns.
+You don’t have to believe the alternative thought right away, but over time, getting into the habit of considering other points of view helps you to think more flexibly.
+Being able to find alternative explanations can help you avoid getting stuck in biased thought patterns.

 How working with a therapist can help